How to Shop Estate Sales

 7. Buy things you can resell or give to friends.

-Even if you’re there to find things for yourself, always keep an eye out for things you could easily sell on eBay, or give to friends.
+Even if you’re there to find things for yourself, always keep an eye out for things you could easily sell on eBay or vintage things you can sell on Etsy, or give to friends.
 These shoes were only $5.00, and although they fit (I’m a size 10), they are a size bigger and a little floppy.
 I can easily sell these on eBay!

 EDITED: ADDITIONAL ESTATE SALE TIPS!